 - Identify churn risks by studying your data and talking to customers, then devise a plan to mitigate those risks with a proactive customer service approach.

 - Use your data to uncover customers who would be especially receptive to upselling or cross-selling opportunities and set up a way to offer them additional products or services.

-- Design a plan for when a customer wants to cancel and build an offboarding process that includes a communication strategy in order to maintain a good relationship.
+- Design a plan for when a customer wants to cancel and build an offboarding process that includes a communication strategy to maintain a good relationship.

 Customer success involves a lot of tracking, analyzing, and planning, so you need to build in some breathing room to stay ahead of your customer’s needs.